Charly García: Early solo success (1982–1985)

 The LP's presentation took place in December at the Ferrocarril Oeste Stadium (or Ferro).
 As the song "No bombardeen Buenos Aires" drew to a close near the end of the show, backdrop props simulating Buenos Aires were destroyed with fireworks.

 In 1983, Charly left Buenos Aires with a small suitcase.
-When he returned to Buenos Aires from New York, he brought a quality LP titled Clics modernos ("Modern Clicks") that was different from anything previously done in Argentine rock – it was highly singable rock music you could also dance to.
+When he returned to Buenos Aires from New York, he brought a quality LP titled Clics Modernos ("Modern Clicks") that was different from anything previously done in Argentine rock – it was highly singable rock music you could also dance to.
 Its strong message referred the past years: Exodus in "Plateado sobre plateado (huellas en el mar)" ("Silver on Silver, Footprints on the Sea"), repression in "Nos siguen pegando abajo" ("They keep hitting us down there"), "No me dejan salir" ("They won't let me out") and "Los dinosaurios" ("The Dinosaurs"), a nostalgic but defiant remembrance of those who were kidnapped, tortured, or killed.

 On December 10, the course of Argentine history took a turn as the government became a democracy.
 Charly performed many well-received shows in 1984, and recorded another album during its last months.
 García also recorded an LP called Terapia intensiva ("Intensive care"), another movie soundtrack.
+One of Charly's shows that year took place in an underground bar, with his new group named "Giovanni y los de Plástico" ("Giovanni and the Plastic Ones").
 Piano Bar was released in 1984, completing García's golden trilogy.

 During these years, García's band was home to many future Argentine music stars, including Andrés Calamaro, Fito Páez, Pablo Guyot, Willy Iturri, Alfredo Toth and Fabiana Cantilo.